-- Each candidate for nonpartisan elective office in any local agency, including any city, county, or district as well as candidates for state legislative office who qualify under Proposition 34 may prepare a Candidate's Statement of Qualifications. - Candidates running for the US House of Representatives may buy space in the voter information portion of the county voter information guide for a 250-word candidate statement.
-(Elections Code § 13307.5) - The Candidate's Statement is designed to acquaint voters with the candidate's qualifications for the office he or she is seeking. - The Statement is incorporated into the Voter's Information Pamphlet pages of the Sample Ballot produced by the Modoc County Elections Department and mailed to all registered voters in the district eligible to vote for that particular candidate. - Election materials will only be mailed to those voters who are on the voter rolls 29 days before the election.
-The voters who submit voter registration cards after this date but by the 15-day registration deadline, will NOT receive a Sample Ballot booklet, only a notice advising the late registrant where to vote and that he/she will not receive a Sample Ballot and Voter's Information Pamphlet.
-(Elections Code §9094, 13303)
+- Each candidate for nonpartisan elective office in any local agency, including any city, county, or district as well as candidates for state legislative office who qualify under Proposition 34 may prepare a Candidate's Statement of Qualifications. - Candidates running for the US House of Representatives may buy space in the voter information portion of the county sample ballot for a 250-word candidate statement.
+(Elections Code § 13307.5) - All candidates eligible to file a statement must file a "Candidate's Statement Agreement" indicating if a statement will be filed or not. - The Candidate's Statement is designed to acquaint voters with the candidate's qualifications for the office he or she is seeking. - The Statement is incorporated into the Voter's Information Guide produced by the Modoc County Elections Department and mailed to all registered voters in the district eligible to vote for that particular candidate. - Election materials will only be mailed to those voters who are on the voter rolls 29 days before the election.
+The voters who submit voter registration cards after this date but by the 15-day registration deadline will NOT receive a Sample Ballot booklet, only a notice advising the late registrant where to vote and that he/she will not receive a Sample Ballot and Voter's Information Pamphlet.
+(Elections Code §9094, 13303) - Statements must be printed in English.
+(Elections Code §7)